plinss/acmebot/README.md

 If not null, the 'report-uri' directive will be included in the HPKP headers.
 * 'ocsp_must_staple' specifies if the OCSP Must-Staple extension is added to certificates.
 The default value is 'false'.
+* 'ct_submit_logs' specifies the list of certificate transparency logs to submit certificates to.
+The default value is ['google-icarus'], which is the log that Let's Encrypt submits to.
 * 'renewal_days' specifies the number of days before expiration when the tool will attempt to renew a certificate.
 The default value is '30'.
 * 'expiration_days' specifies the number of days that private keys should be used for.